wisamb/KeystrokeDynamics/README.md

 ### Recursive Feature Elimination

 Recursive feature elimination is performed to determine the extent each variable affects MSE of the random forest model.
 Figure 7 shows a gradual decline in RMSE as the number of variables increase.
 Our random forest has an MSE of 0.0247 (equivalent to an RMSE of 0.157) which corresponds to the first 20 important variables (highlighted by the solid blue circle).
+The least important feature corresponds to holding down the "n" key (H.n).

 <figure>
   <figcaption>Figure 7.
 RMSE vs Variables of Random Forest Model</figcaption>